 This article is more than 1 year old

-In any event, Wall Street was pleased.
-Amazon's fourth-quarter numbers beat those of the Wall Street guessmen, and at last check, its shares were up neatly 13 per cent in after-hours trading.
+Fourth quarter numbers beat the expectations of the Wall Street guessmen, and Amazon shares were up 3 per cent in after-hours trading. ®